Moisturiser Chemistry Explained

-Barrier Cream: Alter the penetration of substances such as water and chemicals into the skin by interaction of the cream ingredients with the stratum corneum.
+Barrier Cream: Alter the penetration of substances such as water and chemicals into the skin by the interaction of the cream ingredients with the stratum corneum.
 A protective water-repellent film may form on the skin but continues to allow normal evaporation of water from the skin.

 Dermatologist Tested: Does not mean anything of significance.
 Can use the term even if only one dermatologist tested the product.

-Hypo-allergenic: May have reduced amounts of chemicals that have an allergenic potential (fragrance, preservatives) but not a reliable term.
+Hypo-allergenic: May have reduced amounts of chemicals that have an allergenic potential (fragrance, preservatives) but is not a reliable term.

 Non-comedogenic: The ingredients do not cause the pores on the face, chest or back to become blocked and develop comedones (blackheads).
 Testing of products may have been done on rabbit ears.

 Oil in Water Emulsion: A small amount of oil is dissolved in water.
 This is a water-based product.
-These products are usually lotions or light creams and dissolves readily into the skin without leaving a greasy film.
+These products are usually lotions or light creams and dissolve readily into the skin without leaving a greasy film.

 Sensitive Skin Formula: There is no definition for this term.
 The product may have reduced fragrance or preservatives.